Why Do Customers Leave Your Business?

 Juphy is the perfect tool for;

 Your business’ internal communication, since a unified inbox offers real-time cooperation and communication for the team.
-And when it comes to a conversation with a customer leaving your business, it is important to make a pre-discussion about how you can prevent that action and what you can offer.
+And when it comes to a conversation with a customer leaving your business, it is important to have a pre-discussion about how you can prevent that action and what you can offer.

 Communicating with the customers, since Juphy lets you see and respond to all messages from different platforms in one place and not miss any customer interaction.
 So, whenever you detect a customer message signals that churn is coming, you can quickly take action and get things under control.